revaturelabs/interviewquestions/Python/Python-Classes and Objects/Abstraction.md

 > Option c)
 <details><summary> <b>Explanation</b> </summary>

 > We will get the ```TypeError: Can't instantiate abstract class Derived with abstract methods path```.
-This is because we have not provided any implementation to path() method of Abstract class in Derived class.Therefore, derived class also becomes abstract class.
+This is because we have not provided any implementation to path() method of Abstract class in Derived class.
+Therefore, derived class also becomes abstract class.
   </details>
 </details>